armchairancap/xx-haven-container/README.md

 This hasn't been tested, but you could reuse the example for LAN, just change Caddyfile to bind all interfaces including your .onion name, and do not open Internet or LAN firewall ports since access would happen over .onion network.

-In Tor configuration you may need to set HiddenServicePort (:80 and/or :443) to expose it on .onion address and tune other options.
+In Tor configuration you may need to set HiddenServicePort (:80 and/or :443) to expose it as an .onion site on the Tor network and tune other options.

 ## Version and other container information